-- Right-of-Way (all easements and titles) applies where no ROWright-of-way is needed for the project or where all ROWright-of-way has been acquired/dedicated). - Right Right-of of Of-Way (all offers issued) applies where offers have been made for every parcel where acquisition is required and/or offers of dedication have been received by the jurisdiction. - Final Design (PS&E) applies where the jurisdiction's City engineer or other authorized person has approved the final design. - Preliminary design (35% percent level) will require certification from the City engineer and is subject to verification.

-Project Approvals/Environmental Documentation (PA/ED) - applies where a Project Report-level analysis has been completed and environmental approvals have been attained.
+- Right-of-Way (all easements and titles) applies where no right-of-way is needed for the project or where all right-of-way has been acquired/dedicated). - Right-of-Way (all offers issued) applies where offers have been made for every parcel where acquisition is required and/or offers of dedication have been received by the jurisdiction. - Final Design (PS&E) applies where the jurisdiction's City engineer or other authorized person has approved the final design. - Preliminary design (35 percent level) will require certification from the City engineer and is subject to verification. - Project Approvals/Environmental Documentation (PA/ED) applies where a Project Report-level analysis has been completed and environmental approvals have been attained.